Google ADK — Research Assistant

 print(f"Run ID: {result.execution_id}")

-Run history — every research run is stored with inputs, outputs, and timing.
+Run history: Every execution is stored with inputs, outputs, token usage, and timing.

 from agentspan.agents import run_async